-Apart from the financial side to attaining a portable hot tub, there is also the main benefit of personal enjoyment to consider.
-That enjoyment comes in different forms, including:
+Apart from the financial side to attaining a portable hot tub, there is also the main benefit of personal enjoyment to consider, including:

-Many people find that having a hot tub enables them to enjoy their home and garden more.
-It’s your choice how you use your tub, but they’re clearly a great personal investment in your own quality of life.
+Many people find that having a hot tub gives them a chance to enjoy their home and garden more.
+It’s your choice how you use your tub, but they’re a great personal investment in quality of your life.

-The personal and financial benefits of owning a hot tub as outlined above can apply to both portable hot tubs and regular hot tubs.
-There are however vast differences between these two types of tubs.
-When considering purchasing a tub you should be clear on which type you’re after.
+The personal and financial benefits of owning a hot tub as outlined above can apply to both portable and regular hot tubs.
+There are however vast differences between these two types.
+When considering purchasing a tub, you should be clear on what kind you need for your home.

-There are a number of phrases used interchangeably to describe both types of tub.
-Regular hot tubs are also described as “traditional”, “fixed” or “built-in” tubs whereas portable hot tubs can also be called ‘movable’ or “transportable” tubs.
+Regular hot tubs are also described as “traditional,” “fixed” or “built-in” tubs whereas portable hot tubs can also be called ‘movable’ or “transportable” tubs.

 As their name suggests, these hot tubs are made to be moved from place to place with relative ease.
-Usually the only external inputs required for a portable hot tub are water and electricity.
-Most tubs are so simply designed that they are filled with a general garden hose!
-Here’s a features overview:
+Usually, the only external inputs required for a portable hot tub are water and electricity.
+Most tubs are so simply designed that they are filled using a garden hose.